JamieDStewart/GBA_VSCode_Basic/README.md

 # GBA_VSCode_Basic
 A 'simple' Game Boy Advance development setup using Visual Studio Code and relying on devkitProto do the heavy lifting.
+**If You're on OS X there's a bit at the bottom of this you should read**

 ## Dependencies